j-geuter/SinkhornNNHybrid/README.md

 generate_dataset_data('Data/training_MNIST.py', dataloader=DataLoader(MNIST(root='./Data/mnist_dataset', train=True, download=True, transform=torchvision.transforms.ToTensor()), batch_size=60000), train=True, n_samples=100000)
 ```

-and use this for training using `learn_potential` in the same way as in the previous example.
+and use this for training using `DualApproximator.average_performance` in the same way as in the previous example.

 ### Train Network
 To train a network on one million samples as the network used in our main experiments, run the following (assuming the `DualOTComputation.py` environment was loaded):